 Stock Superpowers: Rangers sometimes have extra powers that they can access as civilians.
 Sometimes they're justified as the Rangers are primarily training in a supernatural art which the Ranger powers are a further extension of.
 Other times they're just tacked on for little reason.
 Predominantly a Disney-era trope, where just about every Ranger on every team had some special power, but the occasional other Ranger has an ability, too.

-Stuff Blowing Up: Always there, but taken to extremes during Bruce Kalish's time on the series, where simply announcing their arrival would cause color-coded explosions behind the Rangers.
-(Lampshaded and weaponized in an episode of RPM.)
+Stuff Blowing Up: Always there in Power Rangers, but taken to extremes during Bruce Kalish's time on the series, where simply announcing their arrival would cause color-coded explosions behind the Rangers.
+Particularly Egregious explosions are known as "Kalishplosions" in the fandom.

 It goes Serial Escalation during the Kalish years (though it seems Koichi Sakamoto is the one who was really fond of them, evidently, someone was reining him in for the first 13-ish years of the franchise.)
-At one point, Mack and Moltor pointing their weapons at each other caused enormous explosions.
+At one point in "Operation Overdrive", Mack and Moltor pointing their weapons at each other caused enormous explosions.
 It got to the point where it was less epic because when the background's never not on fire, you never say "whoa, that attack was powerful" or something.

 Superhero Packing Heat: Almost no Ranger is adverse to using (inevitably Family Friendly) firearms if they've got them, but the trope really comes into play with sanctioned law enforcement teams like Lightspeed Rescue, Time Force, and SPD.